guettli/deadends-of-it/README.md

 http://sotagtrends.com/?tags=[xml,json]

-BUT: Binary data, native time format, time delta, and other things are missing.
+BUT: Binary data, native time format, time delta, and other things are missing in JSON.
 I think protocol-buffers would be great for exchanging data between systems, but up to now, only a few people think like this.

 ## latin1, windows-cp-1252 ...